 The mobility in RRC_INACTIVE is described in clause 10.1.9.

 For E-UTRA connected to 5GC, in RRC_IDLE the UE monitors the PCCH for CN-initiated paging information, in RRC_INACTIVE, except for NB-IoT, the UE monitors the PCCH for RAN-initiated and CN-initiated paging information.
 The RAN-initiated and CN-initiated paging occasions overlap and the same paging mechanism is used for both.
 Except for BL UEs, UEs in enhanced coverage and NB-IoT UEs, the extended DRX (eDRX) is not used for E-UTRA connected to 5GC.
 For BL UEs and UEs in enhanced coverage in RRC_INACTIVE, extended DRX cycles up to 10.24 s without PTW are supported.
 The paging optimisation in clause 23.13 is also applicable, where AMF shall be considered instead of MME and ng-eNB shall be considered instead of eNB.

+NOTE: When emergency PDU session resources are established and if the ng-eNB decides to release the UE into RRC_INACTIVE state, it should not configure the Extended DRX.
+The ng-eNB recognizes the emergency PDU session resources based on special ARP value of a QoS flow as specified in TS 23.501 [82].

 <End of modified section>